uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Provincial and territorial schools are the only option for Métis students, other Aboriginal children without recognized status, and those First Nation and Inuit children who do not live on reserves or who do live on reserves but attend provincial schools.
 Their educational outcomes are not significantly better than those who attend First Nation schools on reserves or in their home communities.[^66]
-Jurisdictional disputes between the federal and provincial governments over responsibility for Métis education continue to be a major<!--x-->
-obstacle to ensuring that Métis people have control over the education of their young people.
+Jurisdictional disputes between the federal and provincial governments over responsibility for Métis education continue to be a major <!-- page 204 -->obstacle to ensuring that Métis people have control over the education of their young people.
 The Métis remain without recognized jurisdiction and authority even though they have equal protection under Section 35 of the Constitution.[^67]
 The result is that Métis children generally are educated in public or Catholic school systems in which school boards are not specifically held accountable for the education needs of Métis children.[^68]
 The Commission believes all levels of government should consult with Métis parents, communities, and national organizations to provide Métis-specific educational programming.